JohnClarking/WildKiller/README.md

 ## Project Overview

-The C++ Course features include building of a C++ game framework including an "action system" and event-driven code for flexible and re-usable game code the "unreal way".
+The C++ features include building of a C++ game framework including an "action system" and event-driven code for flexible and re-usable game code the "unreal way".
 Multiplayer features, AI bots, SaveGame system, async loading of content, UMG menus and UI and so much more!

 ![Figure 0](Figures/0.jpg)